 Detection therefore often depends on context, content, and logical inconsistencies.
 AI can imitate voices and gestures, but still struggles to understand physical laws or causality.
 Thus, illogical behavior in a video, for example, a person remaining motionless during a fire, or a car driving the wrong way down a bike lane, can break the illusion and reveal a deepfake.

-What can you do?
+What can I do?

-• Stay Informed: Read articles and subscribe to newsletters or podcasts about artificial intelligence.
+- Stay informed: Read articles and subscribe to newsletters or podcasts about artificial intelligence.
 Technology evolves quickly: the better you understand it, the easier it becomes to spot fakes.

-• Check for AI labels: The way AI labels are designed and displayed (color, text, symbol, placement) may vary depending on the platform and its interface.
+- Check for AI labels: The way AI labels are designed and displayed (color, text, symbol, placement) may vary depending on the platform and its interface.
 Often, the mention that an image or video is AI-generated appears in the caption.
 Look for labels or hashtags such as #AI, #GeneratedWithAI, or #deepfake, or for the logo of the tool used (for example, Sora by OpenAI).

-• Avoid sharing lightly: Every like, comment, or share contributes to the spread of false content.
+- Avoid sharing lightly: Every like, comment, or share contributes to the spread of false content.
 If you have doubts about authenticity, do not share the material.

-• Verify media coverage: Reputable media outlets report on important events quickly.
+- Verify media coverage: Reputable media outlets report on important events quickly.
 If you cannot find any trace of a story elsewhere, it is probably false.
 Always check information by consulting several sources rather than relying on just one.
 You can also visit fact-checking websites such as Fact-checks – EDMO Belux or go RTL Today – Fact Check.

-• Approach content critically: It is estimated that by 2026, nearly 90 % of online content will be generated by AI.
+- Approach content critically: It is estimated that by 2026, nearly 90 % of online content will be generated by AI.
 Stay cautious, but avoid falling into a generalized distrust of legitimate journalistic or official sources.
 In a world where the line between reality and fiction is increasingly blurred, trust in transparent, responsible, and reliable communication is essential.

 Links and useful resources

-• Find essential information and practical advice to protect yourself against financial fraud at letzfin.lu, the reference platform for financial education run by Luxembourg’s Commission de Surveillance du Secteur Financier (CSSF).
+- Find essential information and practical advice to protect yourself against financial fraud at letzfin.lu, the reference platform for financial education run by Luxembourg’s Commission de Surveillance du Secteur Financier (CSSF).
 The section “Précautions à prendre” (only available in French and German) raises awareness of the most common types of financial scams, including AI-assisted phishing, identity theft, and fake websites.
 Follow @letzfin on Instagram to stay up to date.

-• The National Cybersecurity Competence Center (NC3), hosted at the Luxembourg House of Cybersecurity (LHC), provides companies and institutions with advice and practical tools to strengthen their digital security, including against attacks exploiting artificial intelligence.
+- The National Cybersecurity Competence Center (NC3), hosted at the Luxembourg House of Cybersecurity (LHC), provides companies and institutions with advice and practical tools to strengthen their digital security, including against attacks exploiting artificial intelligence.

-• Launched in June 2025 by the Luxembourg House of Cybersecurity (LHC) and the Association des Banques et Banquiers Luxembourg (ABBL) as part of a national awareness campaign, this initiative is supported by more than fifteen partners.
+- In cases of online fraud, the website cyberfraud.lu guides you toward the appropriate steps and competent authorities.
+Launched in June 2025 by the Luxembourg House of Cybersecurity (LHC) and the Association des Banques et Banquiers Luxembourg (ABBL) as part of a national awareness campaign, this initiative is supported by more than fifteen partners.

-• For any general question about cybersecurity or online safety, contact the BEE SECURE Helpline at +352 8002 1234 or via the online contact form (only available in French and German).
+- For any general question about cybersecurity or online safety, contact the BEE SECURE Helpline at +352 8002 1234 or via the online contact form (only available in French and German).